 Don’t Complain — Especially About Other People

-In every organization, there are people who believe the way to make themselves look good is to make others look bad, said Lisa Sansom, founder of LVS Consulting.
+In every organization, there are people who believe the way to make themselves look good is to make others look bad, said Lisa Sansom, executive director at Queen’s University.

 “They believe, perhaps implicitly, that this is the way to get to the top — by squashing others.
 However, it is poor leadership material to be putting other people down,” she said.

 Similarly, it’s important to understand everyone has bad days or weeks at work, including you.
-Sansom said effective leaders don’t dwell on down times.
+Effective leaders, according to Sansom, don’t dwell on downtimes.

 Question the Status Quo When Appropriate

 Staying positive is important, but that doesn’t mean you shouldn’t speak up when needed.
 Sometimes challenging the status quo is essential to help keep your company moving forward, said Marie Hansen, Dean of the College of Business and New England School of Communications at Husson University.
 If you question policies and procedures, though, you should be willing to listen to the reasoning behind them.
-Also come armed with suggestions and solutions for problems you pose.
+He also recommended going in armed with suggestions and solutions for problems you pose.

 Build Your Personal Brand

-Rob Basso, founder and president of Advantage Payroll Services and author of “The Everyday Entrepreneur,” maintains a business website, but also operates a personal site where he shares insights and information, writes a blog and posts media coverage that includes him.
+Founder and vice president of Advantage Payroll Services Rob Basso is also the author of “The Everyday Entrepreneur,” he maintains a business website, as well as operates a personal site where he shares insights and information, writes a blog and posts media coverage that includes him.

 Many web hosting platforms are free and easy to use even for those without coding experience, so aspiring entrepreneurs and others can start sharing their expertise and position themselves as industry leaders now.